 'Do what you enjoy and, worst case scenario, if you don't like it, you can swap and do something else.'

 Inspired to explore a creative career?
-Find out more about Deakin's Bachelor of Creative Arts (Photography).
+Find out more about studying photography at Deakin.